Zilounay/YoureNotDoneYetMobile/README.md

 - Input validation :
   - Do you accept alphanumeric characters only ?
   - Do you accept symbols / non alphanumeric characters ?
-  - Do you deal with Chinese / Arabic / Cyrillic alphabets ?
+  - Do you deal with Chinese / Arabic / Cyrillic AND Turkish alphabets ?
   - How many characters do you accept ?
   - Do you accept only letters ?
     - Did you define what a valid input is ?